 A HSA-eligible consumer-driven health plan must:

-- Meet the IRS minimum annual deductible (for 2020, this is $1,400 for individual coverage and $2,800 for family coverage).
+- Meet the IRS’ minimum annual deductible (for 2021, this is $1,400 for self-only coverage and $2,800 for family coverage).
 This means that you’re responsible to pay for all medical expenses until you reach your deductible; your insurance cannot cover any of these costs.
+If your family coverage has an embedded deductible, make sure it’s higher than $2,800.

-- Not exceed the IRS’s maximum out-of-pocket threshold (which means the most you as the insured party are responsible for paying in a given year).
-For 2020, this is $6,900 for self-only coverage and $13,800 for family coverage.
+- Not exceed the IRS’s maximum out-of-pocket threshold (the most you’re responsible for paying in a given year).
+For 2021, this is $7,000 for self-only coverage and $14,000 for family coverage.
+Note: the out-of-pocket maximum only applies to in-network services.

 If you would like to open a Health Savings Account with Whitaker-Myers Wealth Managers, you can do so online, here.